-Need more information about the Spain or Portugal Golden Visa?
+Need more information on Spain vs. Portugal Golden Visa Programs?

 What is Portugal's Golden Visa program?

-Portugal’s Golden Visa program, commonly referred to as the Resident Permit for Investment, is a program that fast-tracks Portuguese residency in exchange for a qualifying investment.
-The initial Golden Visa grants its holders a temporary residence permit for a year, with options for renewal up to 5 years.
-Afterward, investors can apply for permanent residency and even Portuguese citizenship.
+Portugal’s Golden Visa program fast-tracks Portuguese residency in exchange for a qualifying investment in the nation.
+The initial Golden Visa grants holders a temporary Golden Visa residence permit for a year, with options for renewal for up to 5 years, leading to citizenship.

 What is Spain's Golden Visa program?

-Spain’s Golden Visa program is a residency-by-investment visa program, allowing non-EU foreigners to become residents in exchange for making a qualifying investment in the country.
-Qualified applicants and immediate family members are issued with a residency visa, with possible pathways to permanent residency after five years, and Spanish citizenship after ten years.
+Spain’s Golden Visa program is a residency-by-investment scheme that grants non-EU foreigners residency rights in exchange for a qualifying investment.
+Successful applicants and their family members are issued a residency visa that leads to permanent residency after five years, and Spanish citizenship after ten years.

-Is Portugal's Golden Visa cheaper than Spain’s Golden Visa?
+Is Portugal's Golden Visa cheaper than the Spanish Golden Visa?

-Spain’s Golden Visa program lets you obtain a temporary residence permit in as little as 2 months.
-In contrast, to get a Portugal Golden Visa, it can take up to six months since the application approval time is slower.
+The Spanish Golden Visa program grants applicants a temporary residence permit in as little as two months.
+In contrast, getting a Portugal Golden Visa can take up to six months since the application approval time is slower.

 Is it cheaper to live in Portugal or Spain?

 According to Numbeo, consumer prices – including rent – in Spain are 7.49% higher than in Portugal.